 A few months after the Bealiba nugget was discovered it was purchased by the Australian Amateur Mineralogist, a magazine that 'advocated for the retention of more of Australia's magnificent specimens for the sake of future generations'.

-The National Museum of Australia purchased the nugget in September 2011, and is now able to more fully explore and tell the story of the impact that gold had on Australia and Victoria.
+The National Museum of Australia purchased the nugget in 2011.
+It helps tell the story of the impact that gold had on Australia and Victoria.